knuxify/fxtumblr/README.md

 Simply replace `www.tumblr.com` in your URL with the URL of the fxtumblr instance you want to use.

-You can try out the test instance, `fx.dithernet.org`.
-Note that this instance is still a bit unstable, and may disappear at any moment; if you'd like to see a proper instance pop up at some point, [feel free to donate](https://paypal.me/knuxfanwin8).
+You can try out the test instance, `fx.dissonant.dev`.
+Note that this instance is still a bit unstable, and may disappear at any moment.

 ## Setting up for self-hosting